 5. To help you produce a well-structured answer, make a short plan.
 You don’t need to spend too long on it, but a brief plan will help you formulate your thoughts before you start writing.

-6. You will be given a time scale (usually 48 hours) to complete your exam online.
-Don’t spend the whole time working on your exam!
-The time frame is to give some flexibility as not everyone will be able to sit down and take the exam at the same time.
-You can ask your school for guidance as to how long you should be working on the exam for.
+6. You will be given a time scale (usually 48 hours) to complete your assessment online.
+Don’t spend the whole time working on your task!
+The time frame is to give some flexibility as not everyone will be able to sit down and do the assessment at the same time.
+You can ask your school for guidance as to how long you should be working on the assessment for.

 7. Follow the usual academic integrity guidelines: make sure you correctly attribute all your sources to avoid issues with plagiarism.
 Check with your school about their expectations for the reference list.

-You can find more detailed advice about online open exams on our web pages.
+You can find more detailed advice about online time limited assessments on our web pages.
 Good luck!